-At the management system is also possible to manage and change the configuration of all ArQoS probes (fixed, mobile and pocket) and configure scheduled tests to a certain date to troubleshoot network operations, for example.
+At the management system it is also possible to manage and change the configuration of all ArQoS probes (fixed, mobile and pocket) and program scheduled tests for a certain date to troubleshoot network operations, for example.
 How the pocket probes are configured, how is a test scheduled and all the protocols involved in this communication will be detailed further in the section 4.3, Management System Connection.
-Figure 3.5 shows the use-cases referent to the backend/management.
+Figure 3.6 shows the use-cases referent to the backend/management.

 ArQoS Pocket Solution Architecture

-ArQoS global product, which architecture is depicted in the figure 3.6, act all over the world measuring QoS data information from probing equipment’s (mobile probes installed in mobile kits and fixed probes).
-After this dissertation and project, we hope that these data, also come from ArQoS Pocket.
+ArQoS global product, whose architecture is depicted in the figure 3.7, is used all over the world measuring QoS data information from probing equipment’s (mobile and fixed probes).
 All data is gathered, parsed and analyzed in the management server, to improve user quality of service and experience with operator’s services.

 The ArQoS pocket probes support various mobile networks technologies such as, GSM, GPRS, UMTS, HSDPA, HSUPA, HSPA+, LTE and Wi-Fi complementing the ArQoS NG probes with continuous tests to infer the network performance and availability.
-Contrary to the NG probes, pocket probes have a user-friendly UI that allows the users to see the results of tests done in order to troubleshoot possible problems or to monitor the services QoS.
+Contrary to the automated and centrally-managed NG probes, pocket probes have a user-friendly UI that allows the users to see the results of tests done in order to troubleshoot possible problems or to monitor the services QoS.

 The communication with the management system will allow the probes discovery, the delivery of all the probes results, the scheduling of tests and to configure all probes remotely.
 Furthermore, it should be possible to request the probe’s state, hardware information, the probes occupation between two dates, among other requests.

-Figure 3.6, shows the architecture particularly from the ArQoS Pocket solution.
-The Android application is divided into 3 main packages: app, core and persistence.
-The first one contains all the code referent to Android activities, fragment’s logic and manages all the animations and transitions in the user interface.